-- The plan provides broad 24-hour protection, year round, including coverage during travel - Benefits are payable in addition to any other insurance you may have.
+- The plan provides broad 24-hour, year round protection, including coverage during travel. - Benefits are payable in addition to any other insurance you may have.

 AD&D benefits are paid solely by and through the insurance policies by the insurer.
 No accident benefits are available outside of the insurance policy.